Managing human-elephant conflict major focus of Central govt, says Union forest minister | Headlines

 Terming the increasing human-elephant conflicts as a sensitive issue, he said on an average 500 people are killed annually by jumbos and about 100 elephants are killed in retaliation by people in the country.

-The minister was speaking after inaugurating the World Elephant Day celebrations at the Periyar National Park here. ''Managing human-elephant conflict is a major focus of the Indian government.
+The minister made the remarks at the World Elephant Day celebrations at the Periyar National Park here. ''Managing human-elephant conflict is a major focus of the Indian government.
 Reaching out to the families of the victims affected by elephants, the Centre has increased the ex-gratia from Rs 2 lakh to Rs 5 lakh.
 To find a long-term solution, we are revisiting the elephant corridors of the country and have finished more than 50 per cent of the task involving key stakeholders in this endeavour,'' he said.

 Noting that elephant conservation in the country has done remarkably well despite many challenges, he said India continues to be a leader in ensuring protection to the largest mammal under the leadership of Prime Minister Narendra Modi.